cwoodruff/book-network-programming-csharp/Chapter04/chapter04.md

 ```

-In the previous code, LongRunningOperationAsync is designed to perform a task that lasts for 5 seconds.
-However, we introduce a CancellationToken and cancel the operation after 1 second.
-When the task is canceled, Task.Delay throws a TaskCanceledException, which we catch and handle by printing a message to the console.
+In the previous code, `LongRunningOperationAsync` is designed to perform a task that lasts for 5 seconds.
+However, we introduce a `CancellationToken` and cancel the operation after 1 second.
+When the task is canceled, `Task.Delay` throws a `TaskCanceledException`, which we catch and handle by printing a message to the console.
 This demonstrates how to gracefully handle task cancellation in an asynchronous C# application, allowing for proper cleanup and user feedback when operations are interrupted.

 The `AggregateException` is used to represent multiple exceptions that may occur during the execution of tasks that are run concurrently.
-This exception type is particularly common when using Task.WhenAll to await multiple tasks simultaneously.
-Handling AggregateException correctly is essential for robust error management in applications that perform parallel operations.
+This exception type is particularly common when using `Task.WhenAll` to await multiple tasks simultaneously.
+Handling `AggregateException` correctly is essential for robust error management in applications that perform parallel operations.

 ```C#
 public class Example